 I made my way to the apartment, my home for the next seven weeks, and met my host.
 He showed me the basics of the apartment – where supplies were kept, how to adjust the thermostats, and how to access the building with it’s keycard-controlled entry and elevator.
 In preparation, I had ordered supplies from Amazon to arrive at the building the same day, and I soon set out to acquire other supplies that I’d made a list to pick up after I’d arrived: food and basic toiletries.
 I had been monitoring the Broadway shows and knew there were a few shows which, if I wanted to catch them, I’d need to see them before my surgery, as it would be weeks after the surgery before I’d be physically capable of sitting through a show.
 I stopped off at the TKTS booth in Times Square (ugh – that place is one of the circles of Hell!), and by the time I made it to the counter, one of the two shows I’d shortlisted had sold out, so I got a ticket to see one of my favorite storytellers, Mike Birbiglia.
 I finished up my errands and then made my way to the theater and had an enjoyable evening listening to Mike relate his experiences with his wife and baby, laughing and crying as he masterfully weaved his tale with self-deprecating humor. unexpected callbacks and unique insights.

-The next day, I navigated the mass transit systems and made my way into New Jersey, where I spent a very pleasant afternoon with a friend from work and her nearly-teenage son.
+The next day, I navigated the mass transit systems and made my way into New Jersey, where I spent a very pleasant afternoon with a friend from work and her nearly-teenage daughter.
 Afterwards, I ran a few more errands, and, as much as I wanted to pack more into the day, I retreated to the apartment and rested.
 Monday was more of the same – making preparations, picking up prescriptions, yet more errands, and a stop at my favorite bagel shop to get a dozen bagels for the coming week.

 Tuesday, I met with friends for my “last meal” – breakfast at a favorite restaurant in Gramercy Park (three blocks from where my surgery would take place the next day), and then I began taking the bowel prep solution my surgeon required to get my insides ready.
 By late afternoon, I was running to the bathroom frequently, and even had to stop taking the prep solution for a while because I was cramping so badly.
 But by evening, when my wife and mother arrived from the airport, things had calmed enough that I could talk for a while and bring them up-to-speed on the events of the past few days.
 Once again it was time for me to go to bed, and again, I expected to not get much sleep, but I was able to get a few hours of good, restful sleep in.